ioBroker/ioBroker/doc/STATE_ROLES.md

 * text.phone             - phone number
 * url
 * url.audio              - URL for audio file
-* url.blank              - open URL in new window
+* url.blank              - open URL in a new window
 * url.cam                - web camera url
-* url.icon               - icon (additionally every object can have common.icon)
+* url.icon               - icon (additionally every object can have `common.icon`)
 * url.same               - open URL in this window

 * adapter.messagebox     (common.type=object, common.write=true) used to send messages to email, pushover and other adapters